 - 1. Once a student has changed schools he/she is considered a transfer student and even if he/she returns to a school, he/she must comply with the Transfer Policy. - 2.
 The word "participate" in section (b) of the Transfer Policy means competing for your school in that activity.
 This includes exhibition games and invitational tournaments/events, not just league play. - 3.
 The SDSSAA Transfer Appeal Committee will not consider as reasons for transfer: (i) The relative ranking of schools or the differences in delivery of courses with the same Ministry course codes; (ii) That a sport or team is no longer offered at the previous school. - 4.
 Students moving from a school in a strike/lock-out area are ineligible for all sports played in the previous 12 months from their date of entry into the new school. - 5.
 Students who attended an alternative school or alternative program who are returning to the school they attended prior to the alternative school or alternative program, are not considered transfer students provided they did not play sports while at the alternative school or alternative program. - 6.
-Out of province exchange students and out of country exchange students are not considered transfer students and are eligible for all sports. - 7.
-Driving distance shall be used to determine the closest school to a student's home residence. - 8.
+Driving distance shall be used to determine the closest school to a student's home residence. - 7.
 Students transferring from other provinces, states or countries are ineligible for SDSSAA/OFSAA competition if they have graduated from high school or equivalent, or if they have used their years of athletic eligibility in the province, state or country from which they are transferring.
-This does not apply to students who have graduated in the previous school year from secondary school in Quebec, provided they meet one of the criteria for eligibility in sections a d of the transfer policy. - 9.
+This does not apply to students who have graduated in the previous school year from secondary school in Quebec, provided they meet one of the criteria for eligibility in sections a d of the transfer policy. - 8.
 When applying under section (a)(i), the student must provide evidence/documentation confirming that he/she and their immediate family are residing in a new permanent residence and that they have completely and permanently moved from the former residence.
 When applying under section d(ii) of the policy the student must provide evidence/documentation confirming that they are residing in a new permanent residence.
-In both cases, such evidence/documentation may include: - telephone and utility service operative at the new residence - telephone and utility service disconnected at the former residence - real estate documents indicating and verifying a change of residence (e.g., sale and purchase); - parents'/court-appointed guardians' property tax bill listing the new residence; - insurance slip for home and auto insurance; - school documentation showing that sibling(s) attend local elementary school and/or the same high school as the transferring student; - Any other documentation that is requested which establishes the student and his/her immediate family is living at the new residence.
+In both cases, such evidence/documentation may include: - telephone and utility service operative at the new residence - telephone and utility service disconnected at the former residence - real estate documents indicating and verifying a change of residence (e.g., sale and purchase); - parents'/court-appointed quardians' property tax bill listing the new residence; - insurance slip for home and auto insurance; - school documentation showing that sibling(s) attend local elementary school and/or the same high school as the transferring student; - Any other documentation that is requested which establishes the student and his/her immediate family is living at the new residence.